e3prom/kryptoxin/README.md

 ## Features

-The features below are currently supported, or are planned to be released in the near future:
+The features below are currently supported:

 - Provides encryption algorithms such as the `Advanced Encryption Standard` or `AES`.
 - Provides decryption of base64 encoded ciphertext.
 - Handles `Text Files`, `Scripts`, `Portable Executables (PE)`, `Dynamic Link Libraries (DLLs)`, and `shellcodes`.
-- Generates compact, portable scripts or source codes as outputs for the below programming languages (not yet available):
+- Generates compact, portable scripts or source codes as outputs for the below programming languages:
-  - [ ] PowerShell
+  - [x] PowerShell
   - [ ] C
   - [ ] C++
   - [ ] C# (.NET)